node-prism/arc/README.md

 ### Storage adapters

-How data is read and written depends on which `StorageAdapter` the collection is using.
-The default storage adapter is the `FSAdapter` and, unsurprisingly, it reads and writes to a file.
-For persistence in a browser environment, you can use the provided `LocalStorageAdapter`, or create your own adapter by implementing the `StorageAdapter` interface.
-There is also an `EncryptedFSAdapter`, which encrypts before writing and decrypts before reading.
+The method of data retrieval and storage depends on the `StorageAdapter` used by the collection.
+The default storage adapter is `FSAdapter`, which reads and writes data to a file.
+To achieve persistence in a browser environment, you may use the included `LocalStorageAdapter`.
+Alternatively, you can create a custom adapter by implementing the `StorageAdapter` interface.
+Additionally, an `EncryptedFSAdapter` is available that encrypts data before writing and decrypts it before reading.

 ### Using another adapter